EssamFattah/pyinstaller/README.md

 <img width="915" alt="Screenshot 2024-06-27 at 8 23 44 PM" src="https://github.com/EssamFattah/pyinstaller/assets/122282163/ab592024-db1d-4b19-bc39-dd568b592088">

 ## Statement of individual contributions
-Looked for a suitable repository: Future and Seleem Figured out how to run the coverage test: Future and Seleem Took care of the forked repository: Future
+Looked for a suitable repository: Future and Seleem, Figured out how to run the coverage test: Future and Seleem, Took care of the forked repository: Future,
-Wrote and put together the documentation: Seleem
-Wrote the coverage code for the build_script and  _module_collection_mode_sanitizer functions: Future Wrote the coverage code for the make_path_spec_relative and _check_guts_eq functions: Seleem
+Wrote and put together the documentation: Seleem, Wrote the coverage code for the build_script and  _module_collection_mode_sanitizer functions: Future, Wrote the coverage code for the make_path_spec_relative and _check_guts_eq functions: Seleem